mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 the same flow identifier (following the procedures defined in {{?RFC5761}}), or they can use different flow identifiers.

-The association between flow identifiers and RTP/RTCP streams MUST be negotiated using appropriate signaling.
-If a receiver cannot associate a flow identifier with any RTP/RTCP stream, it MUST close the connection with the application error code ROQ_UNKNOWN_FLOW_ID.
+The association between flow identifiers and RTP streams MUST be negotiated using appropriate signaling.
+If a receiver cannot associate a flow identifier with any known RTP stream, it MUST close the connection with the application error code ROQ_UNKNOWN_FLOW_ID.

-Flow identifiers introduce some overhead in addition to the header overhead of RTP/RTCP and QUIC.
+Flow identifiers introduce some overhead in addition to the header overhead of RTP and QUIC.
 QUIC variable-length integers require between one and eight bytes depending on the number expressed.
-Thus, it is advisable to use low numbers first and only use higher ones if necessary due to an increased number of flows.
+Thus, using low numbers as session identifiers first will minimize this additional overhead.

 ## QUIC Streams {#quic-streams}

-To send RTP/RTCP packets over QUIC streams, a sender MUST open at least one new unidirectional QUIC stream.
+To send RTP packets over QUIC streams, a sender MUST open at least one new unidirectional QUIC stream.
-RoQ uses unidirectional streams, because there is no synchronous relationship between sent and received RTP/RTCP packets.
+RoQ uses unidirectional streams, because there is no synchronous relationship between sent and received RTP packets.
-A peer that receives a bidirectional stream with a flow identifier that is associated with an RTP or RTCP stream, MUST stop reading from the stream and send a CONNECTION_CLOSE frame with the frame type set to APPLICATION_ERROR and the error code set to ROQ_STREAM_CREATION_ERROR.
+A peer that receives a bidirectional stream with a flow identifier that is associated with an RTP stream, MUST stop reading from the stream and send a CONNECTION_CLOSE frame with the frame type set to APPLICATION_ERROR and the error code set to ROQ_STREAM_CREATION_ERROR.

-A RoQ sender can open new QUIC streams for different packets using the same flow identifier, for example, to avoid head-of-line blocking.
+A RoQ sender can open new QUIC streams for different packets using the same flow identifier.
+This allows RoQ senders to use QUIC streams while avoiding head-of-line blocking.

-Because a sender can continue sending on a lower stream number after starting packet transmission on a higher stream number, a RoQ receiver MUST be prepared to receive RoQ packets on any number of QUIC streams (subject to its limit on parallel open streams) and MUST not make assumptions about which RTP sequence numbers are carried in which streams.
+Because a sender can continue sending on a lower stream number after starting packet transmission on a higher stream number, a RoQ receiver MUST be prepared to receive RoQ packets on any number of QUIC streams (subject to its limit on parallel open streams) and MUST not make assumptions about which RTP sequence numbers are carried in any particular stream.

 ### Stream Encapsulation